Publish to NuGet feeds

 - task: NuGetCommand@2 inputs: command: pack packagesToPack: '**/*.csproj'

 The NuGet task supports a number of options.
-Some of the key ones are described below.
-The rest are described in the task documentation.
+The following list describes some of the key ones.
+The task documentation describes the rest.

 - packagesToPack: The path to the files that describe the package you want to create.
 If you don't have these, see the NuGet documentation to get started.